getsentry/sentry-migr8/README.md

 Migrate the usage of your Sentry SDK v7 to be v8 compatible.

+## Archive Notice

+This Repository was archived.
+Sentry Migr8 was created for version 8 of the Sentry JavaScript SDKs to aid migrating to the various new APIs introduced with v8.
+Given we're working on version 9 of the SDK already, which will include way less breaking changes, @sentry/migr8 has been archived and is unlikely to experience further releases.

 ## Usage

 Run `@sentry/migr8` in your application directory: